-Save the Generics Drug Lists to your Smartphone
+Not sure how to save it to your phone?
+Here’s How to Save the Generics Drug Lists to your Smartphone

-If you have an iPhone, you can choose “Add to Reading List” and this will save your file so that you can read it offline later if necessary.
+iPhone users, you can choose “Add to Reading List” and this will save your file so that you can read it offline later if necessary.

-If you have an Android, you can save it as a pdf.
+Android users, you can save it as a pdf.